Don’t forget to use one of the buttons above for easy finding later!

 My family has always loved quick breads.
 They make a delicious snack, simple dessert, or great quick bite for breakfast as you head out the door.
-This bread has a taste very much like my Apple Spice Muffins and greets your family with a heavenly aroma as soon as they walk in the door.
+This Amazing Apple Bread has a taste very much like my Apple Spice Muffins and greets your family with a heavenly aroma as soon as they walk in the door.
 It bakes up moist and tender, studded with juicy bits of apple, with a decadent soft crisp crust on top.
 It’s great on it’s own or spread with a smear of butter or apple butter.

 Like my Apple Spice Muffins, this is a recipe you can use any kind of apple you want in, even apples that are going a little soft.

 In the interest of being neighborly, I like to double this so I have one loaf to keep and one to give away as a nice surprise to someone who would enjoy a little pick me up.

 You’ll need: Apples, Sugar, Self Rising Flour*, Vegetable Oil, Milk, Vanilla, Eggs, Allspice, and Cinnamon.